-The Laocoön sculpture, which was documented by the writer Pliny, the Elder who saw it in the Imperial Palace of Emperor Titus.
-It was commissioned by the emperor in the first century A.D. and made by the Rhodes sculptors as a copy of a bronze original from the 2nd century B.C.
+The Laocoön sculpture was first documented by the writer Pliny, the Elder who saw it in the Imperial Palace of Emperor Titus.
+It was commissioned by the emperor in the first century A.D. and made by sculptors from Rhodes as a copy of a bronze Greek original from the 2nd century B.C.

-At the end of the Roman Empire, the statue was lost.
+The Laocoön sculpture was buried and lost during the turbulent times at the end of the Roman Empire.
 It was rediscovered in 1506 near the Domus Aurea of Nero.
-When the statue was first discovered in a vineyard, Pope Julius II was informed.
+When the statue was discovered in a vineyard, Pope Julius II was informed.
 The Pope was an enthusiastic classicist and sent his court artist, Michelangelo to determine its worth and supervise the unearthing of the statue.
-The statue was placed for public viewing in a niche in the wall of the Belvedere Garden at the Vatican, which is now part of the Vatican Museums
+The statue was placed on public view in a niche in the wall of the Belvedere Garden at the Vatican, which is now part of the Vatican Museums

-This heroic nude with powerful muscular and anatomical detail was much admired by many Renaissance artist and influenced their work.
+This heroic nude with powerful muscular and accurate anatomical detail was much admired by many Renaissance artist and influenced many of their work.
 Michelangelo made many drawings of the Laocoön and His Sons.
 Michelangelo started working on his Vatican frescoes in the Sistine Chapel just two years after studying this statue.

 The sculpture also influenced many French artists when it was seized and taken to Paris by Napoleon Bonaparte after his conquest of Italy in 1799.
 It was installed in a place of honour in the Musée Napoléon at the Louvre for nearly 15 years.
 Following the fall of Napoleon, it was returned by the Allies to the Vatican in 1816.